Jennifer Ellison

-Jennifer Lesley Ellison is an English actress, former glamour model, television personality, dancer and singer.
+Jennifer Lesley Ellison is an English actress, television personality and singer.
 Ellison is perhaps best known for playing Emily Shadwick in the television soap opera Brookside until 2003, and as Meg Giry in the 2004 film adaptation of The Phantom of the Opera.
 Ellison also starred on the reality television show Dance Mums with Jennifer Ellison, the UK version of the American show Dance Moms.

 Career

 Dance

 Ellison studied dance from the age of three, first at a dance school in Liverpool, then later at the Elizabeth Hill School of Dance in St Helens.
 She has achieved examination passes with the Royal Academy of Dance and appeared on instructional videos for the academy.
 She has also taken examinations with the International Dance Teachers Association (IDTA) and won Ballet and Modern Dance titles at the IDTA Theatre Dance Championships in 1996 and 1997, and in addition was awarded the Carl Alan Award for ballet in 1998.
 Choosing to pursue a professional career in dance, she successfully auditioned for the Royal Ballet Lower School.
 She left dance to pursue acting.

 In 2012, Ellison was a contestant on Dancing on Ice and made it to the semi-final stages.
 She hosted the UK version of Dance Moms on Lifetime, Dance Mums with Jennifer Ellison in 2014–15.